Legislative Finding or About Wetland Regulation in Shelton

 Provide an orderly process to balance the need for the economic growth of the City, and the use of its land with the need to protect its environment and ecology in order to forever guarantee to the people of the City, the safety of such natural resources for their benefit and enjoyment and for the benefit and enjoyment of generations yet unborn.

 All construction activities new and additions, detached structures, pools, etc. require the processing of a certificate of compliance.
-This certificate is to verify the presence of regulated areas and subsequent adherence to the setbacks from such areas even if they exist offsite.
+This certificate is a tool to not only verify the presence of regulated areas but establishes whether the proposed activity is considered to be adhering to the regulatory standards of the Agency.
+The standards are based on distances from the various regulated areas and are not affected by any particular property line.
 Activities new or in wetlands and watercourses require the processing of an application for permit.

 The Shelton Inland Wetlands Commission meets the second Thursday of each month.
 Special meeting may be scheduled as need basis.